EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 Setup new proxy host for NPM itself with scheme `http`, forward hostname of `localhost` and forward port of `81`.
 !!! info "Force SSL access to admin interface"
-    Change NPM stack to comment out port 81 so that access to admin interface is only via SSL.
+    Once initial setup is completed, change & reload the NPM stack in Portainer to comment out port 81 so that access to admin interface is only via SSL.

-Remember to change the Default Site in NPM settings
+Remember to change the Default Site in NPM settings for appropriate redirections for invalid subdomain requests.

 ## Dozzle
 Nice logviewer application that lets you monitor all the container logs - https://dozzle.dev/